Information for Prospective Artifact Donors

 4) Our Appalachian artifact collection is for education.
 Students will handle the artifacts, but they are always instructed how to properly handle the objects for preservation.
 Artifacts are handled much more often than in traditional museum collections.

 5) The Loyal Jones Appalachian Center can only accept artifacts as unrestricted gifts.
 We cannot accept indefinite or long-term loans.

-6) The Loyal Jones Appalachian Center does not have any permanent displays.
+6) The Loyal Jones Appalachian Center does not have permanent displays.
 We cannot promise to always keep any item on display.
 Artifacts are displayed as teaching and learning requires and are stored when not on display.
 When artifacts are placed on display, we usually include the donor’s name and the object’s history in the label.
 We cannot promise to display any specific message or words with an object.

 8) We follow the guidelines of professional museums in handling, display, research, and storage.